bluesky-social/social-app/README.md

 **Rules:**

+(Copied from the WibblurSky Discord)

+- No fucking Nazis, transphobes, racists, ableism, fatphobia allowed.
+No devils advocacy.
+You fuck with a Nazi you’re fucking out of here.
+- (Will make this nicer but for now— Fuck Nazis)

+(Copied from the Bluesky READ.ME)
 - We may not respond to your issue or PR.
 - We may close an issue or PR without much feedback.
 - We may lock discussions or contributions if our attention is getting DDOSed.